 Cyber attacks have become more sophisticated, with hackers finding increasingly clever ways to steal data and access websites and databases.
-One of the main ways that a hacker will access a website is using a brute force login, or brute force attack.
+One of the main ways that a hacker will access a website is by using a brute force login or brute force attack.

-Brute force attack refers to an attacker submitting multiple passwords in hopes of guessing the correct combination to gain unauthorized access to your systems.
-The software used by the hacker can often secure entry to a website, email account or other database in seconds.
+A brute force attack refers to an attacker submitting multiple passwords in hopes of guessing the correct combination to gain unauthorized access to your systems.
+The software used by the hacker can often secure entry to a website, email account, or other database in seconds.

 It’s called brute force because the attempts are performed vigorously and continuously until the username and password are secured.
 Brute force attacks are simple but highly effective means of cracking your encryption keys and accessing files you want to keep secret.

 On a basic level, brute-force logins are as simple as guessing possible passwords.
 But the key is to try multiple variations until you arrive at the answer.